Academic term: Hungary

 In the elementary and high schools in Hungary, the school year usually runs from September 1 to June 15 of the next year, with variation if these dates fall on Saturday or Sunday.
 The school year (tanév) is usually split into two semesters (félév).
 These semesters are also divided, with some schools holding examinations each half-semester.
 The first semester runs from September 1 until the middle of January and is divided by the fall vacation, which is around All Saints' Day and lasts for a week.
 The second semester is closed at the end of the school year.
 It is divided by the Easter holiday, which usually consist of the weekend before Easter and the holiday itself.
 Apart from these vacations and national celebrations, a few schools have 'skiing holidays' (síszünet), the date of which varies from the middle of January until February, though some schools hold it in December.
 Its length also varies from one school to another.
 It is made so that the students of the school who partake in the skiing camp of the school need no verification of absence.
 In the last school year of secondary education, the Matura examinations (school-leaving exam and entrance exam for university admissions; similar to A-level exams in the UK) are administered from May through July.

 Hungarian universities run two semesters.
 They are typically from the first or second week of September to the middle of December (fall semester (őszi félév)) and from February to the middle of May (spring semester (tavaszi félév)).
 Both semesters are followed by an examination period.
 During the winter exam period, a break of 1–2 weeks is administered between Christmas and the beginning of the new year.
 In addition to the break between the semesters in summer, there is typically a break including Christmas and New Year.
-Some universities also have a fall and an Easter vacation.
+Some universities also have a fall and an Easter (spring) vacation.